Strongly lensed candidates from the HSC transient survey: Results and discussion

-In addition to those objects with Taiji-like residuals, some of the variability false-positives could also be variable stars or unlensed quasars, like HSCJ100159+025933 and HSCJ100041+030113.
-They are classified as star and quasar in the internal HSC transient catalog, respectively.
-Although not listed in the internal HSC transient catalog, HSCJ100055+030138 is possibly a variable star or an unlensed quasar as well.
-We inspect the difference images of 13 epochs, the corresponding effective regions, and the colour-composited images of HSCJ100055+030138 and find that its effective region areas might come from substantial brightness change, instead of noise peaks or improper image subtraction.
-Ideally, lensed quasars have larger effective region areas due to their multiple-image features, and strict thresholds on the effective region areas for the variability selection should largely decrease the number of those point-like false-positives, such as variable stars or unlensed quasars, without aggressively losing the lensed quasar candidates.
-However, in this work, our final candidates of lensed quasars generally have smaller effective regions than the \textsc{Chitah} false-positives and the variability false-positives.
-Although the loose constraints on the time-variability-based selection in this work yield huge number of non-lensed objects, they seem to be necessary for securing the lensed quasar candidates.
-Therefore, \textsc{Chitah} is important as the second step in this lens search starting from the time variability, since it discards the point-like objects with large effective regions and efficiently decreases the number of lensed quasar candidates without missing the promising ones.
+In addition to those objects with Taiji-like residuals, some of the variability false positives could also be variable stars or unlensed quasars, such as HSCJ100159+025933 and HSCJ100041+030113.
+They are classified as a star and a quasar in the internal HSC transient catalogue, respectively.
+Although not listed in the internal HSC transient catalogue, HSCJ100055+030138 is possibly a variable star or an unlensed quasar as well.
+We inspected the difference images of 13 epochs, the corresponding effective regions, and the colour-composite images of HSCJ100055+030138 and found that its effective region areas might come from a substantial brightness change, instead of noise peaks or improper image subtraction.
+Ideally, lensed quasars have larger effective region areas due to their multiple images, and strict thresholds on the effective region areas for the variability selection should largely decrease the number of those point-like false positives, such as variable stars or unlensed quasars, without aggressively losing the lensed quasar candidates.
+However, in this work, our final candidates of lensed quasars generally have smaller effective regions than the \textsc{Chitah} false positives and the variability false positives.
+Although the loose constraints on the variability-based selection in this work yield a huge number of non-lensed objects, they seem to be necessary for securing the lensed quasar candidates.
+Therefore, \textsc{Chitah} is important as the second step in this lens search starting from time variability since it discards the point-like objects with large effective regions and efficiently decreases the number of lensed quasar candidates without missing the promising ones.